makersacademy/async-workshops/callbacks-workshop/README.md

 ### Workshop (30 mins)

 * Pair up.
 Choose who will drive and who will navigate.
 This will be a great opportunity to practice avoiding the breakdown of driver/navigator during investigatory coding.
-Remember the XP Values of communication, feedback, respect and courage.
+Remember the XP values of communication, feedback, respect, courage and simplicity.

 * Put the code for question 1 (below) into `callbacks-workshop/index.js`.
 Open `index.html` in your browser.
-[More help](run-the-question-code.md).
+[More help](../run-the-question-code.md).

-* Follow the process outlined in the demo to understand the flow of control of the question code.
+* Follow the process outlined in the demo to understand the flow of control of the code in the questions.

 * Swap driver and navigator and move onto question 2.